Looks at the consultation on the 2017 valuation of the Universities Superannuation Scheme (USS) and the proposed reformsJump to full report >>

 UUK put forward revised proposals, which were agreed to on 23 January 2018 by the Joint Negotiating Committee (made up of equal numbers of representatives from UUK and the UCU and an independent chair), on the casting vote of the chair.
-This decision results in an estimated funding deficit of £6.1 billion, which means the scheme is 91% funded (USS website, proposed changes to future USS benefits).
+On this basis, the scheme had an estimated funding deficit of £6.1 billion and was 91% funded (USS website, proposed changes to future USS benefits).

 Commons Briefing papers CBP-8156